akuity/argocd-mcp/README.md

 ARGOCD_API_TOKEN=<your_api_token>
 ```

-4. Start the development server:
+4. Start the development server with hot reloading enabled:
 ```bash
 # For SSE mode with hot reloading
 pnpm run dev